pramodx/angular-mangy/README.md

 angular-mangy
 =============

-A basic Angular CRUD Application using MongoDB, Angular, Node, Grunt and Yeoman
+A basic Angular CRUD Application using MongoDB, Angular, Node, Grunt and Yeoman.

+Detailed Steps to follow